datawire/ambassador-docs/docs/edge-stack/4.0-preview/custom-resources/filter-oauth2.md

 | `resourceOwnerSettings`       | [ResourceOwnerSettings][]     | Specific settings that configure the `ResourceOwner` grant type. |
 | `passwordSettings`            | [PasswordSettings][]          | Specific settings that configure the `Password` grant type. |

+`grantType` options:

+- `"AuthorizationCode"`: Authenticate by redirecting to a login page served by the identity provider.
+- `"ClientCredentials"`: Authenticate by requiring that the incoming HTTP request include as headers the credentials for Ambassador to use to authenticate to the identity provider.
+- `"Password"`: Authenticate by requiring `X-Ambassador-Username` and `X-Ambassador-Password` on all incoming requests, and use them to authenticate with the identity provider using the OAuth2 Resource Owner Password Credentials grant type.

 ### Duration

 **Appears on**: [Oauth2Filter][], [JWTAssertion][], [AuthorizationCodeSettings][]